 This form of opiate detox is a medical process in which the addict is placed under general anesthesia and given an opiate antagonist that produces immediate withdrawal.
 Since there is no progression of withdrawal symptoms in this process, anesthesia is necessary, as it can be jarring for any individual to experience sudden and full opiate withdrawal consciously.
 Always performed in a hospital setting, rapid opiate detox is complete within 48 hours with the person under constant monitoring and supervision to ensure safety and avoid any medical complications.

 Opiate Withdrawal Symptoms

-One of the most common concerns after opiate detox is staying sober and preventing relapse.
-An overwhelming percentage of opiate addicts relapse after detox has been completed, and there may be several contributing factors for this, some of which are apparent, and others that may be lingering beneath the surface.
+Of course, one of the most common concerns after opiate detox is staying sober and preventing relapse.
+An overwhelming percentage of opiate addicts relapse after detox.
+Therefore, several contributing factors may be present, some of which are apparent, and others that may be lingering beneath the surface.

 Emotional Relapse Prevention

-Most addicts suffer from some form of trauma or internal pain that has likely been a silent contributor to their addiction and destructive behaviors.
-Without being able to recognize these issues and address them, the risk of relapse is drastically increased and can be only one stressful day away.
+Generally, most addicts suffer from some form of trauma or internal pain.
+Thus, their inability to recognize these issues and address them increases the risk of relapse.

 - Low self-esteem

 - Guilt from an unresolved transgression against another or oneself

 - Co-occurring mental health disorders (dual-diagnosis – mental health disorder + addiction)

 - Serious injury or surgery